hoolymama/react-ruin-charts/README.md

 * `songs`: The array of songs to distribute
 * `totalDuration`: The total duration in seconds for the timeline
-* `randomSeed`: A string used to ensure consistent random distribution.
 * `difficultyValues`: An array of numbers (0-1) representing the difficulty curve of the timeline
 * `silencePolicy`: Determines how silence is handled between songs.
 Use the `SILENCE_POLICIES` constant.
 Options are:
   * `DISTRIBUTE`: Evenly distributes silence between all songs across the timeline